huntergregal/mimipenguin/README.md

 # MimiPenguin 2.0
 A tool to dump the login password from the current linux desktop user.
 Adapted from the idea behind the popular Windows tool mimikatz.
-This was assigned *CVE-2018-20781* (https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2018-20781)
+This was assigned *CVE-2018-20781* (https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2018-20781).
+Fun fact it's still not fixed after GNOME Keyring before 3.27.2 and still works as of `3.28.0.2-1ubuntu1.18.04.1`.

 ![alt text](http://i.imgur.com/BkDX9dF.png "MimiPenguin")